 While Andy Goldsworthy’s work has a general theme of transience running through its core, it is perhaps best summarised in his use of ice within sculpture.
 Though almost everything the artist does has a brief lifespan as a finished object, there are few that seem so precarious as the ice works, specifically his various ice arches.
 For this article, the ice arch in question is … Continue reading Responses: Andy Goldsworthy’s Ice Arch (1982).

 The landscape painter and augmenter, Paul Nash, had a momentary, glimpsed relationship with the Wiltshire town of Avebury.
 The landscape, which brims with a sense of ancientness and magic, evidently enraptured the painter for a brief spell of creative yield not simply in painting but in photography as a sideline as well.
-Caught in the … Continue reading Responses: Avebury Photos (1933 + 1942) – Paul Nash.
+Caught in the trace images and memories of its Neolithic stone circles, its … Continue reading Responses: Avebury Photos (1933 + 1942) – Paul Nash.